EBISPOT/hancestro/src/ontology/README-editors.md

 The value of the "Tag version" field MUST be

-    vYYYY-MM-DD
+    X.Y

-The initial lowercase "v" is REQUIRED.
-The YYYY-MM-DD *must* match what is in the versionIRI of the derived hancestro.owl (data-version in hancestro.obo).
+where X represents the major version number and Y the minor version number.
+For patch releases (eg non-label typo corrections or bug fixes), the version number should be X.Y.Z where Z represents the patch number.

-Release title should be YYYY-MM-DD, optionally followed by a title (e.g. "january release")
+Release title should be `HANCESTRO release X.Y`, optionally followed by a title (e.g. "january release")

 Then click "publish release"